devoncarew/firehose/README.md

 In reponse to a git tag event, this tool:

-- validate the tag is well-formed
+- validates the tag is well-formed
 - determines the indicated package
 - attempts to publish that package